elixir-lang/elixir-lang.github.com/_posts/2020-08-20-embedded-elixir-at-farmbot.markdown

 For devices that are already connected to the internet, connecting to Nerves requires no additional configuration because NervesHub is compatible with the current public key infrastructure for device-to-cloud communication.
 Since Farmbot already had internet-connected devices when they brought Nerves onboard, they were able to use the same "key" to sign in to NervesHub that they use for their cloud service.

-### 3. Nerves has all the benefits of Elixir and Erlang.
+### 3. Nerves has all the benefits of Elixir and Erlang

 Because it's written in Elixir and built within the Erlang runtime system, Nerves retains the qualities of that language and framework — notably that they are distributed, fault-tolerant, soft real-time, and highly available.
 Connor also says that with Nerves, it's easy to reason about the things you build with Nerves because you only input what you need into a Nerves application, helping you to avoid unnecessary complexities or unforeseen security vulnerabilities.
 You can check up on devices as they're running and debug them without disruption to the user experience.